ishaandey/node/week-5/git.md

 1. All of these changes are currently just showing as 'modified' in our working tree
 2. We can selectively choose which files we want to be part of our next commit, by "staging them".
-        For example, we can stage `resistance.py` only using `git add resistance.py`
+        For example, we can stage `resistance.py` only, using `git add resistance.py`
 3. We can `commit` these changes, which takes all files from the staging area, and stores that snapshot permanently into the Git directory.
         With the command line, we can commit these changes (and describe it) using `git commit -m "Finish Episode VII"`